renero/forgeml/docs/source/index.rst

-..
-ForgeML documentation master file, created by sphinx-quickstart on Sun Mar 10 17:40:26 2024.
+.. mlforge documentation master file, created by sphinx-quickstart on Sun Mar 17 17:34:18 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.